 Input SVF File

-Provides the conversion tool with the path and name of the target CPLDs SVF file.
+Provides the conversion tool with the path and name of the target XC9500/XL CPLD's SVF file.
 Enter the path and name of the target SVF file (e.g., c:\temp\design1.svf).

 Output DTS File